C2DH/ranketwo/pages/write-a-lesson.md

 <!-- more -->

 Below you will find the guiding principles we developed for authors that we hope will help you write a clear and efficient lesson.
-The first part present the general educational purpose of the lessons of Ranke.2: what they are and what they are not, their specific multilingual vocation, their commitment to openness and their structure.
-This information defines the general framework of Ranke.2 and defines our expectations from the authors as for the general scope of their lessons.
-The second part provides more specific instructions as to how to conceive and build a lesson from the scratch.
+The first section presents the general educational purpose of the lessons of Ranke.2, their specific multilingual vocation, and their structure.
+We hope this helps authors to understand the general scope of the lessons and our expectations.
+The second section provides more specific instructions as to how to conceive the general layout of a lesson and anticipate a multilingual output.
+The following section provides specific instructions on how to develop the content of a lesson.
+Finally, we explain the final steps to take after writing a lesson.

 ## General scope of the lessons